 This is 12 days of hard core adventure.
+It is said to be the toughest challenge in the Himalayas.
 A beginner rider would find this difficult and even an experienced rider will find it challenging.
 The route will be approximately 50% dirt roads, it’ll probably be wet for two days, we’ll get some serious altitude and the days are long.
 You will be as exhausted as you are refreshed, ready to take on whatever the world can throw at you.
 If your life is lacking a bit of motivation then this is the adventure for you.

 Himalayan Heroes has devised a route that will push you to your limits.
 Let us take you to the most remote part of the Himalayas, where the roads are rebuilt every spring after the harsh winter has taken its toll.
 Starting in the Kullu Valley, we’ll visit isolated villages and camp under a million stars in the Spiti Valley before tackling the notorious roads of the Pangi Valley.
 We’ll zigzag over unimaginable mountain roads on the newest motorcycles in the fleet – the Royal Enfield Himalayan (Classic and Bullets 500cc are available upon request).